lpsm-dev/docker-crypto-miner/README.md

 ## ➤ Donations

-If my work has impacted your life in a positive way and you'd like to buy me a coffee (or a hundred), that'd be much appreciated!
+If my work has had a positive impact on your life and you want to buy me a coffee (or a hundred), you'll be very grateful!

 <a href="https://www.blockchain.com/pt/btc/address/bc1qhfnh66d2wnveg3s932dz4gtmdqljrj67hs7hta">
   <img alt="BTC Address" src="https://img.shields.io/badge/BTC%20Address-black?style=for-the-badge&logo=bitcoin&logoColor=white">